There are many ways for you to install and set up Node.js. This guide will show you how you can best set up Node.js on your Mac as a developer.

 Select a version

 You can install and select any version you want.
 For this, we would just install the latest LTS version.
 It is often good to standardize to using the current LTS version instead of the latest version as they are active and maintained for longer.
-It is also good for stopping you or your team from using too new features from the latest version that often times break compatibility with previous versions (this happens).
+It is also good for stopping you or your team from using any new features from the latest version that often break compatibility with previous versions (this happens).

 $ nvm install --lts